-...which writes data into the specified object, which must exist.
+This writes data into the specified object, which must exist.
 Both load and dump operate on the object data only.
-The response to a load message will be
+The response to a load message will be the following:

 DACK = 02h type(2) idno(2) offs(3) size(3)